Increedible/AsciiCam/README.md

 Generate Ascii Art of your Camera in Real Time!

 **Requirements**
-Camera permission!
+Camera permissio!
 Make sure your antivirus is allowing cam permission to the file.
 This program does not connect to the internet in any way.

+Opencv2 is used to get the camera output, so make sure you have that linked aswell.

 **Usage**